-Killingly high school students rally for better mental health services
+Killingly High School students rally for better mental health services

 “To think that we have to beg and plead to be heard is, to put it plainly, unbelievable.
 However, I believe if we yell loud enough, they will hear us,” said another.

-Erik Rosati, a social studies teacher, came to the rally to support his students.
-He said he understands why they want this help.
+Erik Rosati, a social studies teacher, attended the rally to support his students.
+He said he understood why they wanted this help.

-Students said the past week has been challenging after losing their classmate, senior Jane Stockford in a car accident Monday.
+Students said the past week has been challenging after losing their classmate, senior Jane Stockford, in a crash Monday.

-The school district told students that counselors and social workers were available but junior Raigan Leveille said staff were not prepared to handle the students’ mental health needs after this tragedy.
+The school district told students that counselors and social workers were available, but junior Raigan Leveille said the staff was not prepared to handle the students’ mental health needs after this tragedy.

 Leveille and a group of her peers organized the rally on Saturday.
-She said they are going to have a meeting with school staff and administrators on Monday about the types of services they want to see in schools.
+She said they would meet with school staff and administrators on Monday about the services they want to see in schools.